-In 2016, Casco Bay Estuary Partnership (CBEP) released its revised Comprehensive Conservation and Management Plan as the Casco Bay Plan 2016-21.
-The Casco Bay Plan details the Goals, Strategies, and Actions that guide CBEP's efforts to sustain a healthy bay.
-It focuses on four Goals:
+In 2016, Casco Bay Estuary Partnership (CBEP) released its revised Comprehensive Conservation and Management Plan as the Casco Bay Plan 2016-21 ("the Plan").
+The Plan details the Goals, Strategies, and Actions that guide CBEP's efforts for the next five years to sustain a healthy bay.

-Goal 1: Protect, restore and enhance key habitats that sustain ecological health
+The Plan contains four Goals:

-- Goal 2: Reduce nutrient pollution and its impacts, including coastal acidification - Goal 3: Foster resilient communities and their connections to Casco Bay - Goal 4: Mobilize collective knowledge and resources to support Casco Bay
+- Goal 1: Protect, restore and enhance key habitats that sustain ecological health - Goal 2: Reduce nutrient pollution and its impacts, including coastal acidification - Goal 3: Foster resilient communities and their connections to Casco Bay - Goal 4: Mobilize collective knowledge and resources to support Casco Bay

 To work toward those Goals, CBEP will implement a total of 32 Actions.
-The complete Casco Bay Plan 2016-21 is available at www.cascobayestuary.org/planning-for-casco-bays-future.
+The complete Plan is available at www.cascobayestuary.org/planning-for-casco-bays-future.

-Recognizing that climate change has important implications for implementation of the Plan, CBEP undertook a risk-based climate change vulnerability assessment based on the approach outlined by the US Environmental Protection Agency in its Workbook for Developing Risk-Based Adaptation Plans.
+Recognizing that climate change has important implications for implementation of the Plan, CBEP undertook a risk-based climate change vulnerability assessment.
 The objective was to facilitate successful implementation of the Plan by adjusting activities as needed to account for climate change-related risks.
-The assessment considered the potential impacts of seven classes of climate change stressors on Plan implementation: warmer summers, warmer winters, warmer water, increasing drought, increasing storminess, sea level rise, and ocean acidification.
+The assessment considered the potential impacts of seven classes of climate change stressors-warmer summers, warmer winters, warmer water, increasing drought, increasing storminess, sea level rise, and ocean acidification-on Plan implementation.